December 11 – 12, 2025

 chonh@snu.ac.kr

+Dr. Nam-Hyuk Cho has a longstanding interest in host-pathogen interactions, particularly in emerging human pathogens.
 He is currently a professor in the Department of Microbiology and Immunology at Seoul National University College of Medicine, Seoul, South Korea.
 Dr. Cho began studying immune responses and immunopathogenesis during the infection of Orientia tsutsugamushi, the causative agent of scrub typhus, during his Ph.D. training at Seoul National University.
 He expanded his research areas to virology while undergoing postdoctoral training at Harvard Medical School.
-Dr. Cho has a broad background in cellular immunology, molecular biology, microbiology, and virology.
+Dr. Cho has a broad background in microbiology, virology, cellular immunology, and molecular biology.
 He has collaborated with clinicians in several Korean hospitals to study the immunological pathogenesis of several endemic and new emerging infectious diseases, including scrub typhus, severe fever with thrombocytopenia syndrome (SFTS), and emerging coronavirus infections.

 Biography

-Prof. Eui-Cheol Shin received his M.D.
+He received M.D.
 (1996) and Ph.D.
-(2001) from Yonsei University College of Medicine, Seoul, Republic of Korea, and his postdoctoral training from NIDDK, National Institutes of Health, Bethesda, Maryland, USA.
-Then he joined Graduate School of Medical Science and Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Republic of Korea in 2007, where he is currently a professor.
-He also serves as the director of the Center for Viral Immunology, Korea Virus Research Institute, Institute for Basic Science (IBS), Daejeon, Republic of Korea, since 2021.
-His laboratory performs researches on T cell responses in human viral disease and cancer.
-In particular, he currently focuses on ‘T cell-mediated immunopathogenesis’, ‘senescence of T cells’, ‘reinvigoration of exhausted T cells’, and ‘immune responses in SARS-CoV-2 infection and COVID-19’.
-Prof. Shin was elected as a member of The Korea Academy of Science and Technology and The National Academy of Medicine of Korea in 2019 and 2024, respectively.
+(2001) from Yonsei University College of Medicine, Seoul, Republic of Korea, and was trained as a postdoctoral fellow at NIDDK, National Institutes of Health, Bethesda, Maryland, USA (2002 – 2007).
+Then he joined Graduate School of Medical Science and Engineering, KAIST in 2007, where he is currently a Professor.
+During the COVID-19 pandemic, he served as the director of the Center for Viral Immunology, Korea Virus Research Institute, Institute for Basic Science (IBS), Daejeon, Republic of Korea (2021 – 2024).
+He was elected the Fellow of the Korea Academy of Science and Technology (2019) and the Fellow of the National Academy of Medicine of Korea (2024).

 Biography